- Homosexuality

 According to recent survey data available, societal resistance to LGBTQ+ rights in Pakistan is noticeable.

-Homosexual activity in Pakistan is illegal (imprisonment as punishment).
+Homosexual activity in Pakistan is illegal (up to life in prison as punishment).

 Right to change legal gender in Pakistan is legal, no restrictions.